simonfuture2/ord-litecoin/docs/src/inscriptions.md

 Inscriptions
 ============

-Inscriptions inscribe sats with arbitrary content, creating bitcoin-native digital artifacts, more commonly known as NFTs.
+Inscriptions inscribe sats with arbitrary content, creating Litecoin-native digital artifacts, more commonly known as NFTs.
 Inscriptions do not require a sidechain or separate token.

-These inscribed sats can then be transferred using bitcoin transactions, sent to bitcoin addresses, and held in bitcoin UTXOs.
-These transactions, addresses, and UTXOs are normal bitcoin transactions, addresses, and UTXOS in all respects, with the exception that in order to send individual sats, transactions must control the order and value of inputs and outputs according to ordinal theory.
+These inscribed sats can then be transferred using bitcoin transactions, sent to litecoin addresses, and held in litecoin UTXOs.
+These transactions, addresses, and UTXOs are normal Litecoin transactions, addresses, and UTXOS in all respects, with the exception that in order to send individual sats, transactions must control the order and value of inputs and outputs according to ordinal theory.